Review - December 1963

 Obituary - 1999

-Commodore Raymond Hart CBE, DSO, DSC & Bar (24 June 1913 – 6 August 1999) was a British seaman and a Royal Navy officer who served during the Second World War.
+Commodore Raymond Hart CBE, DSO, DSC & Bar (24 June 1913 – 6 August 1999) was a British seaman and Royal Navy officer who served with distinction during the Second World War.

-Hart was born in Southampton.
-He was educated at Oakmount Preparatory School, and later King Edward VI School, Southampton.
-In 1929, aged 16, he joined the Merchant Navy and in 1937 the Royal Navy.
+Born in Southampton, Hart was educated at Oakmount Preparatory School and later at King Edward VI School in the same city.
+At age 16, he joined the Merchant Navy in 1929 and transferred to the Royal Navy in 1937.

-At the outbreak of the Second World War Hart was a lieutenant on the destroyer HMS Hasty.
-In February 1941 he was recommended for bravery during loss of HMS Dainty; he was awarded the DSC for this in December 1941.
+At the outbreak of the Second World War, Hart was serving as a lieutenant aboard the destroyer HMS Hasty.
+In February 1941, following his actions during the loss of HMS Dainty, he was recommended for bravery and subsequently awarded the Distinguished Service Cross (DSC) in December of that year.

-In December 1942 Hart was appointed commander of destroyer HMS Vidette, assigned to B-7 Escort Group under command of Lt Cdr.
-P. W. Gretton.
-In May 1943 during the defence of Convoy ONS 5 Vidette destroyed two U-boats; Hart was later awarded a bar to his DSC.
+In December 1942, Hart took command of the destroyer HMS Vidette, which was assigned to the B-7 Escort Group under the leadership of Lieutenant Commander Peter Gretton.
+During the defence of Convoy ONS 5 in May 1943, Vidette was credited with sinking two German U-boats, earning Hart a Bar to his DSC.

-In June he was promoted to lieutenant commander.
-In October while working as a support group, B-7 assisted in the defence of convoys ON 206, ON 207 and ON 208.
-Nine U-boats were destroyed in total during these actions; Vidette was credited with two, and Hart was Mentioned in Despatches.
+He was promoted to lieutenant commander in June 1943.
+In October, the B-7 Group supported the defence of convoys ON 206, ON 207, and ON 208.
+A total of nine U-boats were destroyed in these operations, with Vidette again credited with two kills.
+Hart was Mentioned in Despatches for his role in these actions.

-In March 1944 he was given command of the destroyer HMS Havelock; in June they destroyed U-767 in the Channel.
+In March 1944, Hart assumed command of the destroyer HMS Havelock.
+In June of that year, Havelock destroyed U-767 in the English Channel.

-In 1974 Hart appeared in the documentary series The World at War, in the episode covering the Battle of the Atlantic.
+Hart appeared in the 1974 documentary series The World at War, in the episode focusing on the Battle of the Atlantic.

-Hart married in 1945 and had three children; two sons and a daughter.
-He died in Southampton, where he had lived, in 1999.
+He married in 1945 and had three children: two sons and a daughter.
+Hart passed away in Southampton in 1999, the city where he had lived for most of his life.

-Hart was credited with the destruction of seven U-boats in his war-time service.
+During his wartime service, Hart was credited with the destruction of seven German U-boats.

 Date